Harshithpatali/harshithdevraj-portfolio/index.md

 # 👋 Welcome to Harshith Devraj's Portfolio

-I'm a data analyst with a strong background in applied mathematics, computing, and machine learning.
-This site showcases my projects in finance, real estate, and AI.
+I'm a Applied mathematics and  computing graduate and This site showcases my projects in finance, real estate, and AI.

 ---